-Once you have arrived, you will embark on your trek through the forest.
-Depending on what you prefer, you can hike anywhere from 30 minutes, all the way up to 5 hours are possible, you will just need to let us know what you prefer.
-Following the paths and alongside your guide, you will eventually find yourself in the natural surroundings of the jungle.
-Amidst the wild jungle scenery, you may enjoy a delicious lunch of local specialties (often from Nepalese origin), served in a traditional village, or at the camp.
-After lunch, it will be time to start interacting with the fascinating elephants!
+To begin, you will follow your guide on a trek through the forest.
+Depending on what you prefer, you can hike anywhere from 30 minutes, all the way up to five hours.
+The picturesque nature paths will lead you to the natural surroundings of the jungle.
+Amidst the wild jungle scenery, you may enjoy a delicious lunch of local specialties.
+Alternatively, your lunch can be served in a traditional village, or at the main camp.
+Following lunch, you will be introduced to the fascinating elephants!
 You will learn about the elephants and their individual stories while having an opportunity to feed them a variety of specially prepared foods.
 You can then assist a local mahout, by washing and feeding these incredible creatures.
 After this unforgettable experience, you will be invited to plant a tree before saying goodbye to your new friends and return to the main road, to meet your driver and transfer back to your hotel.

 Sitting at an elevation of 4300 feet, the peaceful hill station of Kalaw offers a lush, cool respite from the heat of the plains.
 Known for its trekking, Kalaw is also interesting culturally with a diverse population of Shan, Indian Hindus, Sikhs and Muslims as well as Nepali Gurkhas who came to Kalaw to build the roads and railway line under British rule.
 Kalaw is the main setting of the novel “The Art of Hearing Heartbeats” by Jan-Philipp Sendker.